iksnae/book-tools/README.md

 # Book Tools

-A collection of tools for building books in multiple formats (PDF, EPUB, MOBI, HTML) from markdown files.
+A collection of tools for building books in multiple formats (PDF, EPUB, MOBI, HTML, DOCX) from markdown files.

 ## Overview

 This project provides shell scripts for building books from markdown files using Pandoc and other tools.
 The scripts handle:

 - Combining markdown files into a single document
-- Converting markdown to PDF, EPUB, MOBI, and HTML formats
+- Converting markdown to PDF, EPUB, MOBI, HTML, and DOCX formats
 - Supporting multiple languages
 - Building books with proper metadata